 5. MyPillow Spends $1.4 Million on Advertising a Week & Has Sold Over 18 Million Pillows

 In an interview with the Boston Herald in May 2016, Lindell said that his company spends $1.4 million on its famous infomercials a week and has sold over 18 million pillows.

 Without the infomercials, it’s possible that Lindell would never have found success outside of Minnesota.
 According to the Star-Tribune, the company’s sales were only $3 million in 2010 and it only had 60 employees.
 By 2012, after the successful, 30-minute infomercial debut in 2011, sales hit $102 million.

 Lindell told the Star-Tribune that the infomercial was nearly all ad-libbed.
 “They tried to get me to use a teleprompter, but I couldn’t do it.
 Now it’s mostly ad-libbed,” he told the paper.

 Lindell thinks that his past helps him appeal to the average consumer.
-In addition to his struggle with addition, he’s been through two marriages, faced lawsuits from investors and declared bankruptcy.
+In addition to his struggle with addiction, he’s been through two marriages, faced lawsuits from investors and declared bankruptcy.
 Before he started MyPillow, he owned a group of bars.

 “It’s my past, and I’m not ashamed of it,” he told the Star-Tribune.
 “I haven’t had a perfect life.”